majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 ```
 conda env create --file environment.yml
 ```
-This will create an *Anaconda* virtual environment with all dependencies satisfied.
-If you don't have *Anaconda* installed already follow [this guide ](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/download.html) first, then create the virtual environment as stated above and then proceed.
+This command will create an *Anaconda* virtual environment with all dependencies satisfied.
+If you don't have *Anaconda* installed already, follow [this guide ](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/download.html) first, then create the virtual environment as stated above and then proceed.

-First take a look at the [tutorials](./tutorials/tutorial_1_generator_agent.py) and [examples](./examples) or start hacking the [main_agent_network.py](main_agent_network.py) if you already are familiar with agentMet4FoF and want to customize your agents' network.
+First take a look at the [tutorials](./tutorials/tutorial_1_generator_agent.py) and [examples](./examples) Alternatively, start hacking the [main_agent_network.py](main_agent_network.py) if you are already familiar with agentMet4FoF and want to customize your agents' network.

 Updates